UniFi Dream Router 7 Review 2026: Best Value Gateway or Just Good Enough?

 A consulting firm client needed networking for a new 1,200 sq ft satellite office in Coral Gables—five desks, a conference area, and a reception desk.
 Requirements: reliable WiFi, wired connections for three workstations, integration with their existing UniFi setup at headquarters, and future-proof connectivity for potential fiber upgrades.

-We installed the Dream Router 7 on their 500 Mbps AT&T fiber line via the 2.5 GbE WAN port, configured VLANs for staff and guest traffic, and added a small UniFi switch for IP phones and printers.
+We installed the Dream Router 7 on their 500 Mbps AT&T Business Fiber line via the 2.5 GbE WAN port, configured VLANs for staff and guest traffic, and added a small UniFi switch for IP phones and printers.
 Total installation time: about two hours including testing.

-The integrated WiFi 7 radios provided excellent coverage across the entire 1,200 square foot space.
+The UniFi Dream Router 7 provides reliable WiFi 7 coverage for up to 1,750 square feet.
+It easily covered our client's entire 1,200 square foot space.
 Signal strength remained strong in all work areas, including the conference room at the far end of the office.

 To test local network performance (separate from the 500 Mbps internet connection), we ran iperf3 tests between WiFi clients and a wired server: